oat-sa/taohub-articles/forge/How TAO development works/how-to-contribute.md

 At the beginning of a new release phase, we first put efforts working on refactoring existing features, fixing bugs and cleaning old issues, update documentation, update build script.
 We then focus on developing the set of Features according to the Plans_for_the_future|roadmap.

 Occasionally some alpha versions may be released without warranty on the stability.
-Such versions shouldn’t be used for production mode.
+Such versions shouldn't be used for production mode.

 We then focus on building a Beta version that usually comes out 3-4 weeks before the announced release day.